Vector spaces with a union of independent subspaces: Infinite fields

-Again by quantifier elimination, the structure induced on $X$ is that of a pure $K$-vector space, and $X$ is stably embedded because $T_K$ is stable.
-Hence, $X$ is a strongly minimal set, and there is a unique nonrealised type concentrating on $X$, call it $p_X$.
+Let $p$, $n$ be as above.
+If $n=0$, then $p(x)\proves x=0$.
+For $n=1$, we argue as follows.
+Let $m\in X(M)\setminus\set0$, and let $Y$ be the corresponding axis; view it as a definable set, defined by $(x\in X)\land (x+m\in X)$.
+Again by quantifier elimination, the structure induced on $Y$ is that of a pure $K$-vector space, and $Y$ is stably embedded because $T_K$ is stable by \Cref{thm:countmodels}.
+Hence, $Y$ is a strongly minimal set, and there is a unique nonrealised type concentrating on $Y$, call it $p_Y$.
+Since $M$ is countable, there are only countably many axes in $M$, hence only countably many such $p_Y$.
+Now, for a type $p(x)$ satisfying the assumptions above with $n=1$, there are only two possibilities: either there is $Y\in \axes(M)$ such that $p=p_Y$, or $p$ is the uniquely determined type of an element of $X$ in a new axis; more precisely, this is the unique type as above which furthermore satisfies $p(x)\proves \set{x+m\notin X\mid m\in X(M)}$; call it $p_{\mathrm{na}}$.

-Since each $h_m(y)\coloneqq y\mapsto y-m$ is a definable bijection, and because there are only countably many $h_m$, it suffices to count the nonrealised types $p(x)$ placing $x$ in some $X^n$.
-By translating by an element of $M$ (which, again, is countable) we may furthermore assume that $n$ is minimal such, that is, for no $m\in M$ and $n_0<n$ we have $p(x)\proves x-m\in X^{n_0}$.
-We conclude by proving that, for each $n>0$, there is a unique such type.
-Let $p$, $n$ be as above and, in some monster model $\monster\models T_K$, fix $a\models p$.
-Write $a=\bla a0+{n-1}$ as the sum of the elements in its support.
-Minimality of $n$ implies that each $a_i$ realises $p_X$.
-Linear independence of the axes ensures that any permutation of the $a_i$ extends to an automorphism of $\monster$ over $M$.
-In other words, the set of formulas

-implies a complete type, namely, $\tp(a/M)$.
-Since $p(x)$ is the pushforward of $q(y)$ along the definable function $y\mapsto \sum_{i<n}y_i$, it is uniquely determined, concluding the proof. \end{proof}